Erenalp06/person-management-system-api/README.md

 including listing, adding, and updating people in a database.
 It even intelligently retrieves missing individuals from an external source when necessary, ensuring accurate and efficient data management.

+## Requirements
+- Java 8 or higher
+- PostgreSQL database
+- Docker (optional, for containerization of the project)

 ## Used Technologies
   - Java 8+
   - Spring Boot